Guitar amp repair, Bass and musical instrument amplifier repair service. Based in Newark and covering Nottingham, Lincoln and the East Midlands.

 Reduced Hourly rate

-Longer repair jobs (>8hours) may qualify for a reduced hourly rate.
+Longer repair jobs may qualify for a reduced hourly rate.

 I guarantee work for a period of six months after repair.
-This covers only the fault I fixed and not any other fault which may spring up afterwards.
 This does not cover any fault which is recreated due to user abuse.
 I reserve the right to change my guarantee in specific circumstances, with customer consent.

 Uneconomical repairs and Unrepairable amps